lzybkr/windows-driver-docs-ddi/wdk-ddi-src/content/acxdevice/nf-acxdevice-acxdeviceremovefactorycircuit.md

 ## -remarks

 A typical driver won’t need to call **AcxDeviceRemoveFactoryCircuit**.
 This function should not be called if the factory circuit has created circuit devices that are still active.

+If a driver decides to call this function for a factory circuit, the driver becomes responsible for first removing the circuit devices created through the associated factory circuit, *before* **AcxDeviceRemoveFactoryCircuit** is called.

 For more information about working with circuits see [ACX circuit dynamic removal](/windows-hardware/drivers/audio/acx-circuits#acx-circuit-dynamic-removal) and [ACX device enumeration](/windows-hardware/drivers/audio/acx-device-enumeration).